jhalvorson/javascript-to-ruby-compiler/README.md

 ## Compatibility and support

+Examples of supported code can be [found on the demo](https://js-to-ruby.vercel.app/).

 | JS          | Supported          | Notes |
 | ----------- | ------------------ | ----- |
 | `Array`     | :white_check_mark: |       |